jeffwright13/count-timer/README.md

 ---
 ## CountupTimerWithExpiry(duration: float)
-Creates a countup timer, with configurable expiration time (fractional seconds).
+Creates a countup timer, with configurable expiration time (seconds).
 The timer starts at time `t=0`, and counts up using the system clock until it hits `t=duration`.
 At that time, the `expired` property is set to `True`.

 The clock can be paused using the `pause()` method.
 When paused, the countup timer stops its ascent towards `t=duration`.
 When the clock is resumed again (using the `resume()` method), it continues from where it left off.